Romulo-Moraes/Assembly-Toolkit/7. Stack/README.md

 	; If we put the BYTE command here
 	; nothing unexpected happens in the
 	; print command bellow, but if we put
-	; QWORD in it's place, then only the last
+	; QWORD on its place, then only the last
 	; r of "foobarrr" will be printed.
 	; That's because the first 8 bytes
 	; from rbp+-9 to above were overwritten